 "The longest word in English has 189,819 letters and would take you three and a half hours to pronounce correctly.
 Seriously.
 It's the chemical name of Titin (or connectin), a giant protein that functions as a molecular spring which is responsible for the passive elasticity of muscle."

 Reader Dear, I was no longer laughing.
 Nor was Milan.
-We came to an International Agreement that it was the most ridiculous thing we'd heard of in quite a while!
+We came to an International Agreement this was Nothing Short of Ridiculous!

 After our study of long words, we regaled each other with tongue twisters in our various tongues.
 We did some long laughing.